 - To liaise with external bodies as appropriate and make arrangements with any external supervisors.

-- To keep the student informed of events organised for, or open to, research students by the discipline/Faculty, encouraging them to participate as appropriate.
+- To keep the student informed of events organised for, or open to, research students by the discipline/School/Faculty, encouraging them to participate as appropriate.

 - To arrange, as appropriate, for the student to present work to staff or peers at seminars or conferences; to encourage publication of work as appropriate; and to act as a link between the student and the wider academic community.